10 of the stupidest attacks on Wales that will leave you gobsmacked

 They attack the Welsh, rather than any other group, because they think they can get away with it.

-Because the Welsh have been conditioned by centuries of attacks to take it, and because their employers probably secretly agree with them.
+Because the Welsh have been conditioned by centuries of attacks to take it on the chin.

 There is a more serious category, however, which are the genuine attempts to undermine Welsh nationhood by suggesting that we’re ‘too poor, too small and too stupid’ to run our own affairs.